mfruzan/CoreDetector/Manual.md

 ```
 ### <a name="comp"></a>Comparing trees

 The CoreDetector phylogenetic tree can then be compared to trees generated using other tools (e.g. Phylonium and parsnp).
-We have generated trees based on 29 fungal genomes, from our CoreDector manuscript, available in the cloned folder r_analysis/manuscript
+We have generated trees based on 29 fungal genomes, from our CoreDetector manuscript, available in the cloned folder r_analysis/manuscript

 You will be using RStudio for this analysis.
 If you do not have it already, you can follow the instructions to download, install and launch RStudio